Reading Point Clouds

 Point clouds can be read from an Oracle Database using the Oracle Spatial Point Cloud reader.
 Reading from this format allows you to specify a Search Envelope in the reader parameters to optimize reading a specific area.
 To use the Oracle Spatial Point Cloud format, you must have an Oracle client library installed.
 For more information on working with Oracle in FME, please see the Tutorial: Getting Started with Oracle article series.

-1. Open FME Workbench and Add a Reader
+1. Open FME Workbench and Add Reader

-2. Select Oracle Spatial Point Cloud Format
+• Format: Oracle Spatial Point Cloud

-Next to the Dataset field click on the drop-down and select an already made Oracle connection or add a new database connection.
-For information on how to connect to an Oracle database, please see Viewing and Inspecting Oracle Data.
+Next to the Connection field, click on the drop-down and select an already made Oracle connection or add a new database connection.

-Now click on the Parameters button.
-In the Oracle Spatial Point Cloud Parameters dialog, click on the ellipsis next to Table List.
+In the Oracle Spatial Cloud Parameters dialog, click on the ellipsis next to Tables.
 Then in the Select Table dialog, select the point cloud table you want to read in.
-If you do not have a point cloud table in your Oracle database, please see Writing Point Clouds.
 Once the table is selected, click OK.

 5. View or Continue Workspace